Interpretable Imitation Learning via Generative Adversarial STL Inference and Control: Neural Network Architectures

 \subsection{Recurrent Neural Network Control Policy}

-In this paper, we aim to find a control policy for a learning agent that satisfies an inferred STL formula.
-In general, to satisfy an STL specification, the control policy needs not only the current state but also past states~\citep{liu2021recurrent}.
+In general, to satisfy an STL specification, the control policy needs not only the current state but also past states~\cite{liu2021recurrent}.
 For example, if a robot is required to move back and forth between two regions, then in the middle of the two regions the robot will need the history information of which region it has just visited to decide where to go.
-Hence, we parameterize the policy as a Recurrent Neural Network (RNN)~\citep{goodfellow2016deep}: where $\theta_P$ are the RNN parameters of the control policy.
-Similar to \citep{yaghoubi2019worst}, we apply a hyperbolic tangent function on the output of the RNN to satisfy the control constraint $\mathcal U$.
+Hence, we apply a Recurrent Neural Network (RNN) policy $\pi(\mathbf x^{0:t};\theta_P)$, where $\theta_P$ is the RNN parameters.
+Similar to \cite{yaghoubi2019worst}, we apply a hyperbolic tangent function on the output of the RNN to satisfy the control constraint $\mathcal U$.